 - A small, collaborative, hands-on learning environment.
 Bring your laptop because you’ll be doing, not listening.

-- Twelve+ hours of learning in a relaxed and picturesque setting.
+- Sixteen+ hours of learning in a relaxed and picturesque setting.

 - Develop a repertoire of new tools and tactics to effectively integrate technology into your lessons.